 One thing I have felt over and over during development is this:

+What matters is not whether the logic is technically correct.
 What matters is whether the player can look at it and feel that it makes sense.

 Take the campfire effect, for example.

 At first, it worked functionally.
+Things burned, and slimes reacted.

 But visually, the flames were too small.

+From a system point of view, the fire existed.
 But on screen, it looked more like a little glow than an actual dangerous fire.

 If the player cannot clearly read “that thing is burning,” then the slime running away from it does not feel justified.